Overview

 Risks

 Most types of surgery have some risks.
 These risks can increase when the person also has a general anaesthetic but most people do not have any problems.
-Talk to the team looking after you if you have any questions about any of these risks.
+You can talk to the team looking after you if you have questions about any of these risks.

 Before the procedure

-Before this procedure we will arrange for you to have an MRI scan so that your doctors can look at pictures of the inside of your body.
-This will help with their assessment of your cancer by EUA and cystoscopy.
+Before this procedure, we will arrange for you to have an MRI scan.
+Doctors can then look at pictures of the inside of your body.
+This will help with their assessment of cancer by EUA and cystoscopy.

-You will need a responsible adult to come with you for the appointment or be contactable by phone when you are ready to leave.
+You will need a responsible adult to come with you for the appointment or be available by phone when you are ready to leave.

 If you do not have an escort, or have not arranged to be collected by someone, your procedure will have to be cancelled.

-If you cannot arrange this, then please call us on 020 7188 1729 and speak to one of the pre-assessment nurses so we can help to make alternative arrangements.
+If you cannot arrange this, please call us on 020 7188 4222 and speak to one of the pre-assessment nurses.
+We can then help to make other arrangements.

-At your appointment, we ask you to remove all your clothing and change in to a hospital theatre gown.
+At your appointment, we ask you to remove all your clothes and change into a hospital theatre gown.

-You are welcome to bring your own slippers and dressing gown with you to wear over the theatre gown if you wish.
+You are welcome to bring your own slippers and dressing gown to wear over the theatre gown.

-A nurse will ask you some questions about your medical history, and then take your blood pressure to make sure you are properly prepared for the procedure.
+A nurse will ask you some questions about your medical history and then take your blood pressure.
+This is to make sure that you are properly prepared for the procedure.

-An anaesthetist will talk to you before the procedure.
+An anaesthetist (specialist anaesthetic doctor) will talk to you before the procedure.
 The anaesthetist puts a thin plastic tube (cannula) into a vein in your arm, often in the back of the hand.
-We inject medicine through the cannula and you will quickly drift off to sleep.
+We inject medicine through the cannula, and you will quickly go to sleep.

 You can read more about having an anaesthetic.